 Measure Code: RS-APL-ESAP-V02-160601

+Review Deadline: 1/1/2023

 ENERGY STAR and ENERGY STAR Most Efficient Clothes Washers

 Description

 This measure relates to the installation of a clothes washer meeting the ENERGY STAR, or ENERGY STAR Most Efficient minimum qualifications.
 Note if the DHW and dryer fuels of the installations are unknown (for example through a retail program) savings should be based on a weighted blend using RECS data (the resultant values (kWh, therms and gallons of water) are provided).
 The algorithms can also be used to calculate site specific savings where DHW and dryer fuels are known.